semaphoreci/docs/docs/guided-tour/customizing-your-pipeline.md

 ---
-description: Discover how to define your own pipelines on Semaphore 2.0 through 4 basic steps - Compile, Run unit tests, Run integration tests and Run performance tests.
+description: This guide shows you how to define your own pipelines on Semaphore 2.0 by following four basic steps.
 ---

 # Customizing Your Pipeline